cedric56/Avae.Abstractions/README.md

 ## Contributing

 Pull requests are welcome.
-If you're proposing a new platform adapter (e.g. WinUI, Uno), please open an issue first to discuss how it fits the `IIocContainer` / `Router` / `IViewFor` contracts in `Avae.Abstractions`.
+If you're proposing a new platform adapter (e.g. WinUI), please open an issue first to discuss how it fits the `IIocContainer` / `Router` / `IViewFor` contracts in `Avae.ViewModels`.